 School doesn’t replace the family.
 School doesn’t fill the gaps of emotionally or physically absent parents.
 Kids can’t excel if they don’t have two valuable questions answered – “Am I loved?
 Am I valued?”

-Everything else crumbles – behavior, grades, friendships, self-esteem – when a child feels inadequacy in their value.
+Everything else crumbles – behavior, grades, friendships, self-esteem – when a child feels unloved and inadequacy in their value.

 I know this to be true because I was one of those kids.
-I failed three grades because my home life was tumultuous.
+I failed every grade in High school because my home life was tumultuous.
 I spent my time seeking the attention of anyone.
 I didn’t care how I got it.

 Negative attention was still attention.
 And that’s what’s troubling our kids.

 My life’s work for the past 12 years has been to attack this problem at its core – to help kids realize they are “valued and loved.”
 And to provide much needed help to the school system with a burden they did not cause but have been tasked to fix.
 They need the help of their community!

 This has been my message to thousands in churches, faith-based organizations and civic/community clubs.

 IAM4kids Mentoring was born out of my desire to find workable solutions to this growing crisis.
 Developed as a one-on-one mentoring program, operating in conjunction with the Lawrence County, Tenn. school board, this program gave our community the opportunity to affect positive change in our kids’ lives.

 In our 21 years of operation, we’ve helped hundreds of kids find their value and change for the better.
 Through the willingness of individuals to share a little of their time, children are responding and lives are being changed for good.